 He recalled that in the last few days several local Orthodox Churches—Bulgarian, Antiochian and Georgian—suddenly refused to participate in the Council, and the Serbian Church has called for its postponement.

-The Patriarchate of Constantinople, responsible for the preparation of the forum, dismissed the initiative of the Moscow Patriarchate to convince a pre-conciliar meeting to try to resolve the disputed issues.
+The Patriarchate of Constantinople, responsible for the preparation of the forum, dismissed the initiative of the Moscow Patriarchate to convene a pre-conciliar meeting to try to resolve the disputed issues.